 Reggae is Jamaica

-'s most famous genre, that emerged in The Sixties
+'s most famous genre, emerging in The Sixties

 and Rocksteady.
 You probably know it because it was popularised outside Jamaica by Bob Marley